-From May 2004 I have had a site at Pbase that exclusively shows (27.700 as of this writing!) pictures I took in Turkey.
+From May 2004 I have had a site at Pbase that exclusively shows (70.000 in early 2018!) pictures I took in Turkey.
 In 2009 I added a site about Syria, a country I longed to see also.
 However, before I started travelling in the Near East my favourite country used to be Italy.
 Only after tens of visits throughout that country, with the exception of the northernmost regions, I felt I wanted to get to know a different country.
 I have always been an avid photographer, working on 36 mm slide material.
 I mainly used Kodachrome, which is lucky because that is the one film that does not age within tens of years.
 As a result I own thousands of slides of many of the major topics in Italy.
 Since I have – with one short exception – not been in that country for about since the early nineties many of the pictures I show will – when people, cars, streets are shown, look outdated.
 However, the many pictures of church interiors, of monumental buildings and museum collections will look pretty much the same nowadays.
 As for the latter, I am certain museums have been modernized a lot, so some objects will have been moved, museum interiors may have been completely altered.
 Be that as it may, I find amongst the many slides several that I think are worth the viewers’ while.

 My Turkey site has an encyclopaedic character due to the fact that I and, over the years increasingly, others, have added many captions and comments.
 With the current Italy site that will be a bit more of a problem.
 One is simply lack of time.
 With now three picture sites on the net, I have only that much time to find the facts to write into captions, particularly so since I regularly am away from home to visit Turkey and Syria.
 And, for maybe a year or more, I’ll be adding new material to this Italy site, which implies lots of scanning and editing.
 Also, I must confess to having forgotten some of the captions that I would have known twenty from memory, twenty, thirty years ago.